-Participants are paired with volunteer mentors who are also veterans.
-Much like an AA sponsor, Veteran’s Court mentors are there to support those going through the program and to serve as accountability partners.
+You are paired with volunteer mentors who are also veterans.
+Much like an AA sponsor, Veteran’s Court mentors are there to support you going through the program and to serve as accountability partners.2

 Participation in Veterans Treatment Court is voluntary.
-Appropriate participants are usually referred to the program by their attorney, the prosecuting attorney, or other courts, although family members can also make referral requests.
+You are usually referred to the program by your attorney, the prosecuting attorney, or other courts, although family members can also make referral requests.

 - Honorably discharged, and /or

-- Have been on active duty for not less than two years unless they have a service-related injury.
+- Have been on active duty for not less than two years unless you have a service-related injury.

 In cases involving domestic violence, the alleged victim must also approve your participation in the program.

-Participants are subject to regular random drug and alcohol testing and ongoing monitoring for possible additional criminal activity.
-They also may be required to participate in community service or a work program.
+You are subject to regular random drug and alcohol testing and ongoing monitoring for possible additional criminal activity.
+You also may be required to participate in community service or a work program.5

-This does not include your attorney’s fees (if any) if you have engaged a private lawyer to represent you.
+This does not include your attorney’s fees (if any) if you have engaged a private lawyer to represent you.6